couchbase/kv_engine/docs/BinaryProtocol.md

 The 2nd and 3rd byte contain a network byte order (uint16) storing the stream ID value which was specified in the DCP stream-request that created the stream.

-##### ID:3 - OpenTelemetry context
+##### ID:3 - Available (was OpenTracing which was only a prototype)

-Request the server to submit trace information by using the supplied context information as the parent span.
-The context must be present (length > 0)
+ID 3 was used for the OpenTracing prototype which never got released as a full feature

 ##### ID:4 - Impersonate user